UGREEN-NASync/community-guide/docs/ugos/install/adguardhome/index.md

 ## Deploy Container Using Docker Compose

-To quickly deploy Home Assistant on UGREEN NAS, it is recommended to use Docker Compose for project management.
+To quickly deploy AdGuard Home on UGREEN NAS, it is recommended to use Docker Compose for project management.
 This method is suitable when you need to create and manage multiple containers, making containerized management convenient.

 ### 1. Access the Docker Project Interface